ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 GROUP BY product_ID
 HAVING ID_appearance > 1
 ```
-4. Empty Values : Verify if there is record with empty value in any column and decide how to deal with
+4. Empty Values : Verify if there is record with empty value in any column and decide how to deal with.
--  The following query will help to identify any empty values(in any column) in sales table
+-  The following query will help to identify any empty values(in any column) in sales table.
 ```sql
 SELECT  *
 FROM sales
 WHERE (Sale_ID || Date || Store_ID || Product_ID || Units ) IS NULL
  ```
 # Step 3:  Data exploration
-1. Find the MINIMUM, MAXIMUM, Average of product price, product cost, units in stock
+1. Find the MINIMUM, MAXIMUM, Average of product price, product cost, units in stock.
 -  Units in stock
 ```sql
 SELECT